Ms-moraveji1973/Mafia-Game/README.md

 # 🎭 Mafia Game

 Welcome to the **Mafia Game** project!
-This project uses HTML, CSS, and JavaScript to display cards for a Mafia game.
+This project uses HTML, CSS, JavaScript , Django to display cards for a Mafia game.

 ## Introduction